algilliland/ovt-data-pipeline/Addtl_instruct.md

 # TODO: discuss multiprocessing (more)
 multiprocessing.Pool() objects are not conte/Users/algilliland/Documents/VertPLxt managers in python < Python 3.3, so you cannot use the """ with """ key word.
 You will need to use Python 3.3+ or manage your context explicitly.
 It is not necessary to worry about this as long as you utilize the recommended Python version 3.5.1.

-## Running the Process

-**
-run process from the root dir (vto-data-pipeline) using python -m process

-Pip install requests because it was not available when trying to run it!
-Need it for process/utils.py import requests

-pip install rfc3987

-Basically if you hit an import error from a import dependency google installing dependency or attempt pip install dependency.

 ## Updating the Pipeline to Accept a New Ontology

 Ontopilot is utilized to manage ontologies, you can check out their [wiki](https://github.com/stuckyb/ontopilot/wiki/Ontology-development#overview).